martinsoft/magic-battery-checker/README.md

 ## Background
 Ever notice that macOS seems to warn you that your Magic Mouse or Magic Keyboard battery is low, about 2 minutes before it runs out?

 This can be really inconvenient!
-Especially if you're on an iMac you don't have a separate keyboard or mouse to fall back on.
+Especially if you're on an iMac you don't have an alternative to a mouse to fall back on, or if you don't have the lightning cable to hand.

 So, `magic-battery-checker` aims to help avoid unplanned situations like this:
 ![Magic Mouse turned upside down to recharge](resources/magicmousefail.jpg)